ogulcantopsakal/ogulcantopsakal/README.md

 ### About Me
 <div align="justify">
-I'm Can.
+I'm Ogulcan.
 I have completed my bachelor's in computer science and engineering at Gazi University.
 I have been working in the field of game development, which has been my only passion since childhood.
-I am constantly trying to improve myself in this field.
 </div>